John Christopher Bartholomew: Life

-Bartholomew was the son of Marie Antoinette Sarolea, daughter of Charles Saroléa and John (Ian) Bartholomew (1890–1962).
+Bartholomew was the son of cartographer John (Ian) Bartholomew (1890–1962) and Marie Antoinette Sarolea, niece of Charles Saroléa.
 He was the great-great-grandson of the founder of John Bartholomew and Son Ltd.

 He studied at Edinburgh Academy and Gordonstoun before taking a degree in geography at the University of Edinburgh.

-He took over directorship of John Bartholomew & Co. from his father in 1951.
-At this stage Peter Bartholomew (1924-1987) was chairman and Robert Bartholomew (b.1927) was production manager.
-The company's most memorable production during their control was the Times Atlas (five volumes but also available in a 'concise' version).
-It also published the first metric versions of the large scale Ordnance Survey maps of the UK, aimed at hikers and travellers.
+He took over cartographic directorship of the family business from his father in 1951.
+Later, two of his brothers joined the company: Peter Bartholomew (1924-1987) as chairman and Robert Bartholomew (1927-2017) as production director.
+The company's most memorable production during their control was the Times Atlas (initially in five volumes but then more widely available in a single 'Comprehensive' and in a 'Concise' version).

 Bartholomew served as president of the British Cartographic Society in 1970–71.
 He was also a vice-president of the International Cartographic Association, 1972–80, and from 1987 to 1993, he was president of the Royal Scottish Geographical Society.
-He was active on the committee of the Scottish Rights of Way Society (now ScotWays), and was made its honorary president.
+He was active on the committee of the Scottish Rights of Way Society (now ScotWays), and was appointed its honorary president.

-On his death he left monies to pay for view indicators on the summits of both Berwick Law and the Braid Hills.
+His lasting legacies include view indicators on the summits of both North Berwick Law and the Braid Hills.

 He is buried against the north wall of the 20th-century extension to Dean Cemetery in western Edinburgh at the memorial to his grandfather, John George Bartholomew.
-His father Ian, and uncle Hugh lie with him.
+His father Ian, and uncle Hugh lie with him, as does his wife Ginette.